ckeditor/ckeditor5/docs/framework/guides/quick-start.md

 * [Node.js](https://nodejs.org/en/) >= 6.0.0
 * npm 4.x (**note:** using npm 5 [is not recommended](https://github.com/npm/npm/issues/16991))

-Besides Node.js and npm you also need [webpack](https://webpack.js.org) (>=2.0.0) with a couple of additional packages to use the framework.
+Besides Node.js and npm you also need [webpack](https://webpack.js.org) (>=2.0.0) with a few additional packages to use the framework.
 They are needed to bundle the source code.
 Read more about building CKEditor 5 in the {@linkTODO framework/guides/bundling Bundling} guide.

 ## Let's start!

-We assume that your familiar with npm and your project uses npm already.
-If not, see [npm documentation](https://docs.npmjs.com/getting-started/what-is-npm) or call `npm init` in an empty directory and keep your fingers crossed.
+This guide assumes that you are familiar with npm and your project uses npm already.
+If not, see the [npm documentation](https://docs.npmjs.com/getting-started/what-is-npm) or call `npm init` in an empty directory and keep your fingers crossed.

-First, let's install packages needed to build CKEditor 5.
+First, install packages needed to build CKEditor 5.

 ```bash
 npm install --save \